reflex-dev/reflex-web/docs/pages/dynamic_routing.md

 ## Regular Dynamic Routes

 Regular dynamic routes in Reflex allow you to match specific segments in a URL dynamically.
 A regular dynamic route is defined by sqaure brackets in a route string / url pattern.
 For example `/users/[id]` or `/products/[category]`.
-These dynamic route arguments can be accesed by as a state var.
+These dynamic route arguments can be accesed through a state var.
 For the examples above they would be `rx.State.id` and `rx.State.category` respectively.

 ```md alert info
 # Why is the state var accessed as `rx.State.id`?